T. V. Chandran: Breakthrough: 1981–89

 Chandran debuted as a director with Krishnan Kutty (1981).
-A critical and commercial failure, this experimental film did not even had a wide public release.
+A critical and commercial failure, this experimental film did not even have a wide public release.
 The film represents a continuation of P. A. Backer's style of independent film.
 Chandran's next venture was the Tamil feature film Hemavin Kadhalargal (1985).
 This film starred Delhi Ganesh and Anuradha.
-The film marked the debut of the latter, who dominated the Tamil cinema for quite a long time.
+The film marked the debut of the latter, who dominated Tamil cinema for quite a long time.
 Though Hemavin Kadhalargal was a commercial success and garnered favourable reviews, Chandran got his much needed break only with his third venture Alicinte Anveshanam (1989).
 A mystery film by genre, it narrated the journey of a lady in search of her missing husband.
 It was the official entry from India for the Locarno International Film Festival, and got a nomination for the Golden Leopard.

 International acclaim: 1993–2001

 In 1993, Chandran's much acclaimed Ponthan Mada, was released.
 He cast two of India's greatest method actors, Mammootty and Nasiruddin Shah, in the film that focused on the feudal era.
 It was based on C. V. Sreeraman's two short stories: "Ponthan Mada" and "Sheema Thampuran".
 The film earned the national and state awards to Mammootty.

 Chandran's next venture Ormakal Undayirikkanam (1995) starred Bharath Gopi, Mammootty, Master Nitin, Nedumudi Venu and Sreenivasan.
 It portrayed the rise of the Communists to power in 1957 and the Vimochana Samaram (Liberation Struggle) of 1959.
 The film earned a national and a state award to Chandran.
 Film critic Kozhikodan included the film on his list of the ten best Malayalam movies of all time.
 With critical success coming back to back, Chandran wrote and directed Mangamma.
 Produced by the National Film Development Corporation of India (NFDC), it was screened at the Zanzibar International Film Festival.
 The film won many major awards, including national and state awards.

 The references to feminism can be best observed in Susanna (2000), a drama about Susanna, who appears to be a prostitute living with five different people at the same time.
 Vani Viswanath played the title role, widely appreciated to be the best in her career.
-Chandran originally cast noted danseuse Mallika Sarabhai in this role, but she opted out citing her busy schedules.
-As a compensation, Mallika Sarabhai was given a major role by Chandran in his next venture Dany (2001), a comedy drama with Mammootty in the title role.
+Chandran originally cast noted dancer Mallika Sarabhai in this role, but she opted out citing her busy schedule.
+As compensation, Sarabhai was given a major role by Chandran in his next venture Dany (2001), a comedy drama with Mammootty in the title role.
 It was Chandran's third collaboration with Mammootty.
 The film garnered universal acclaim with most of the critics hailing the performance of Mammootty.
 Chandran himself has rated this as the finest performance by any lead actor.
 The protagonist of this film is a mute witness to many historical world events.
 It won numerous awards including a National Film Award and three State Film Awards.